Rohida

 Rohida is a historic village situated in Sirohi district of Indian state of Rajasthan.

 The village is known for Audichya Rodwal Brahman Community residing there.

 The Maharaja of Sirohi State has provided the land to the Rodwal Brahmins.

-Rohida has been named after King Rohida, the Son of Satayavadi Raja Harish Chandra who lived his last years of life at Rohida.
+Rohida has been named after King Rohitashwa, the Son of Satayavadi Raja Harish Chandra.

-Rohida is the birthplace of the historian Gaurishankar Hirachand Ojha.
+Rohida is the birthplace of famous historian Gaurishankar Hirachand Ojha.

-In 1922 Motilal Tejawat started Eki Movement to unit tribals at Rohida.
+In 1922 Motilal Tejawat started Eki Movement to unite tribals at Rohida.

-The village is known for historical temples of Hindu community such as Somnath Mahadev, Rajrajeshwar Mahadev and Sugreeveshwar Mahadev.
+The village is also known for historical temples of Sanatan community such as Somnath Mahadev, Rajrajeshwar Mahadev and Sugreeveshwar Mahadev.